azet/community_bash_style_guide/README.md

     ```

 * only `trap` / handle signals you actually do care about
+* use the builtin `readonly` when declaring constants and immutable variables
 * always work with return values instead of strings passed from a
   function or userland utility (where applicable)
 * write generic small check functions instead of large init and clean-up code: